 Does White Anti-Racist Facilitation Reinforce Segregation?

-Along these lines, recently a Black woman, a white man and a white woman each asked if my work as a white antiracist facilitator with groups of white people reinforced segregation.
+Recently a Black woman, a white man and a white woman each asked if my work as a white antiracist facilitator with groups of white people reinforced segregation.
 It's an important question.
 I find the answers important, too:

 • We already live segregated lives.
 Our entire country was founded on separating those who have (land, power, access, etc.) from those who don't, and that infrastructure is alive and well today.
 When we gather as white folks to understand that infrastructure and everything else about systemic racism, we can make choices that challenge segregation, instead of unwittingly reinforcing it.